binguimath/binguimath.github.io/Course_2022_VOA.md

 4/7 Change of coordinate theorems

-4/11 Conformal blocks and sheaves of VOAs
+4/11 Definitions of conformal blocks and sheaves of VOAs

+4/14 Differential geometry of sheaves of VOAs